marianmeres/demino/README.md

 As soon as any middleware decides to _return_ a thing, the middlewares execution chain is terminated and a `Response` is sent immediately.

-Unlike in `Deno.serve` handlers, the Demino route handlers are not required to return a `Response` instance.
-If they don't, the `Response` will be created automatically based on the returned type:
+Unlike in `Deno.serve` handlers, the Demino route handlers are neither required nor expected to return a `Response` instance.
+If they don't, the `Response` will be created automatically based on what they return:

 - if the value is `undefined`, empty `204 No Content` response will be created,
-- if the value is a plain object (or `null`, or object with a `toJSON` method) it will be `JSON.stringify`-ed (with proper headers),
+- if the value is a plain object (or `null`, or `toJSON` aware) it will be `JSON.stringify`ed,
 - everything else will be casted to string (which triggers a `toString` method if available).